 So, here’s your warning [in case you’re not a fan of “toilet-talk”] – in this post, we’re going to talk about poop.
 Because it matters where you poop.
 I care about where you poop.
 And if you care about clean water – then you also should care about where people poop.

-892 million people worldwide still practice open defecation, which is a somewhat fancy way of saying that they don’t have access to any type of bathroom and so they poop wherever they happen to be.
-And on the other end of the sanitation spectrum, you have “safely managed” sanitation facilities.
+892 million people worldwide still practice open defecation.
+That is a somewhat fancy way of saying that they don’t have access to any type of bathroom and so they poop wherever they happen to be.
+On the other end of the sanitation spectrum, you have “safely managed” sanitation facilities.

-I would be remiss if I didn’t also mention that a lack of access to sanitation facilities is a particularly difficult issue for women and girls.
-Trying to find a safe, private place can be a dangerous prospect for many women – women who don’t have access to a bathroom face a heightened risk of sexual assault.
-And it is all too common for girls who begin menstruating to drop out of school, because there isn’t any safe space for them to manage their menstruation.
+The lack of access to sanitation facilities is a particularly difficult issue for women and girls.
+Trying to find a safe, private place to use the bathroom can be a dangerous prospect for many women.
+Women who don’t have access to a bathroom face a heightened risk of sexual assault.
+And, it is all too common for girls who begin menstruating to drop out of school.
+Usually they drop out because there isn’t any safe space for them to manage their menstruation.